 1. Flight from Kathmandu to Lukla

 Journey to Everest Base Camp starts with the flight from Kathmandu to Lukla.
-During 35 minutes of a domestic flight, you will catch thrilling bird's eye’s view of the landscapes covered with lush forests, cascades, rivers and snow-capped mountains.
+During 35 minutes of a domestic flight, you will catch a thrilling bird's eye’s view of the landscapes covered with lush forests, cascades, rivers and snow-capped mountains.
 When you approach Lukla, you can see the Sherpa settlements with the mountains on the backdrop.
 Prayer flags can be seen from the window of the plane.
 You will land at Tenzing-Hillary airport which is a thrilling experience in itself.
 As weather in the Himalayas is unpredictable, the flight might get delayed.
 So you are recommended to be prepared for such a situation.

 2. Food and accommodation

 Either you are in Kathmandu or you are on the trek, you will be provided with the best and luxurious hotel available.
 In Kathmandu, you can try different cuisines every day.
 Basically, whatever dish you want to try is available in Kathmandu.
-During the trek, all the luxurious services as in city may not be available.
+During the trek, all the luxurious services as in the city may not be available.
 However, we make sure you will get the best services available at that moment.
-Normally food items such as rice, pasta, noodles, soup, Dal Bhat, eggs, potatoes, vegetables, etc are available in Khumbu region You also might encounter different yak cheese factories along the way.
+Normally food items such as rice, pasta, noodles, soup, Dal Bhat, eggs, potatoes, vegetables, etc are available in the Khumbu region You also might encounter different yak cheese factories along the way.
 You will get comfortable rooms with attached bathrooms in the hotel.
-Hot water, tea and coffee are available at any time you want.
+Hot water, tea, and coffee are available at any time you want.

-3. The sherpas, tradition and culture
+3. The sherpas, tradition, and culture

-Everest Base Camp trekking is a great opportunity to explore the culture, tradition and lifestyle of local people.
+Everest Base Camp trekking is a great opportunity to explore the culture, tradition, and lifestyle of local people.
 Khumbu region is dominated by Sherpa communities who follow Tibetan Buddhism as their religion.
-They are famously known for their loyalty, mountaineering skills and bravery.
+They are famously known for their loyalty, mountaineering skills, and bravery.
 There unique culture and festivals associated with it are fascinating to observe.
 You can learn about them with your sherpa porters as well.
 You can find many gompas, Manis and monasteries and Manis along the way which are the religious monuments of Sherpa people.
 You can visit monasteries, you can talk to them while trekking as their English is pretty decent.
 You can try different local food items while trekking as well.